 - Country-wise, the market has been classified into Italy, Germany, France, the United Kingdom, Spain and Rest of Europe.
 Amongst these, Italy is the leading market, accounting for the majority of the total market share due to healthcare cost containment measures adopted in the country.

-- The competitive landscape of the biosimilar market in Europe has also been analyzed with some of the key players being Novartis, Pfizer, Teva, Ratiopharm, Celltrion, Merck Sharp & Dohme, Samsung Bioepis, Eli Lilly, Accord Healthcare Ltd., Mylan, Boehringer Ingelheim, Hexal Ag, Apotex, Stada Arzneimittel Ag, and Amgen.
+- The competitive landscape of the market has also been examined with some of the key players being Novartis, Pfizer, Teva, Celltrion, Merck Sharp & Dohme, Samsung Bioepis, Eli Lilly, Accord Healthcare Ltd., Amgen, Boehringer Ingelheim, Hexal Ag, Apotex, Stada Arzneimittel Ag, Ratiopharm and Mylan.